-We use a combination of massage and advanced techniques to help alleviate pain and soreness, release tension and stiffness, prevent injury, increase flexibility and mobility, and help a person continue with regular physical activity.
+We use a combination of massage and advanced techniques to help alleviate pain and soreness, release tension and stiffness, increase flexibility and mobility, prevent injury, and help you continue with regular physical activity.

 Here are a list of benefits of soft tissue therapy: